-10 good reasons you should date mature men
+Mature men: 10 good reasons to date one

 While older men rarely need much persuasion to consider dating someone significantly younger, the thought process for women seeking mature men is less clear-cut.
 Can you easily trade youthful good looks, vigour and shared cultural touchstones for a mature man’s life-experience, calmer outlook and, perhaps, greater affluence? eharmony helps you decide.